 Inside of each revenue stream you might have different pricing tactics.
 A few I have used in my companies are illustrated below.

-Bella’s Restaurant Chain –www.bellas-restaurant.com Meat Ball Mondays, 1/2 price bottles of wine Tuesdays, 15%-off date night on Wednesdays.
-These are tactics that attract customers when the restaurant is normally slow.
+Bella’s Restaurant Chain –www.bellas-restaurant.com Meatball Mondays, half price bottles of wine Tuesdays, 15%-off date night on Wednesdays; all of these are tactics that attract customers when the restaurant is normally slow.

 Credit Justice Services – www.creditjusticeservces.com Make a one-time payment and receive a 20% discount, make two payments and get a 10% discount.
 This approach allows me to receive cash up-front for a discount to the client.
 While increasing short-term cash flow you decrease long-term income.
-We are also the only credit repair company in the country with attorneys who will take your case for FREE if you’ve been wronged – this is another valuable tactic.
+We are also the only credit repair company in the country with attorneys who will take your case for free if you’ve been wronged; another valuable tactic.

 For more information about starting a company or new product development please feel free to contact me at firstname.lastname@example.org.